SHAHRIAR-HOSSAIN-RIMON/Weather/README.md

 ---
+## 🎯 Project Motivation

+* Practice Django fundamentals
+* Work with real-world APIs
+* Build a useful weather app project

+---

 ## 🤝 Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you want to improve.
+For major changes, please open an issue first to discuss what you'd like to improve.

+---

+Let me know if you want me to generate one for your Django Chat App as well.

 ---